Komrod/web-servo/README.md

 - Chainable functions

 ## TODO
-- Adding HTTPS protocol
-- FAQ page
 - Tutorial how to create an HTTPS server
 - remove cache from require, optional
 - Rename the example dir for custom error page
 - Chainable function to exit on error
 - Auto exit on error, optional
+- Block remote IP
 - Automatically adding headers to requests
-- Block remote IP
+- FAQ page
 - Block mime type
 - Block url
 - Function to add and remove alias